nilearn/nilearn/nilearn/datasets/description/development_fmri.rst

 Notes
 -----
-This functional MRI datasets is used for teaching how to use machine learning to predict age from naturalistic stimuli (movie) watching with Nilearn.
+This functional MRI dataset is used for teaching how to use machine learning to predict age from naturalistic stimuli (movie) watching with Nilearn.